Helkomine/invariant-guard/README.md

 - **DECREASE_EXACT** – Must decrease by an exact amount
 - **DECREASE_MAX** – May decrease up to a maximum bound
 - **DECREASE_MIN** – Must decrease by at least a minimum bound
--

 Each invariant is exposed as a Solidity modifier whose name is composed of:

 ```
 <Threshold> + <StateType>
 ```

-Special Case: Expectation-Based Invariants
+**Special Case: Expectation-Based Invariants**
-There is a special class of invariants prefixed with assert.
+There is a special class of invariants prefixed with `assert`.
 In this case, the expected value is provided explicitly by the calling contract rather than being read directly from the current state.
 Despite this difference in value sourcing, these invariants are still classified under the **EXACT** category.
 Additional configurations may be researched and introduced in future versions.

 ### Integration into Client Contracts